Skip to main content

 The app provides some features common to all WiiM components:

-All WiiM streamers also work with Spotify Connect and TIDAL Connect, which give you access to your WiiM device natively from within those apps
+All WiiM streamers also work with Spotify Connect, TIDAL Connect, and Qobuz Connect.
+That means you can play to your WiiM device natively from within those apps and get the same excellent sound as when you stream via the WiiM Home app.

-And all of these WiiM models — except the Mini — include a remote with volume and playback control, four presets, and a built-n mic that accepts Amazon Alexa voice commands.
+And all of these WiiM models — except the Mini — include a remote with volume and playback control, four presets, and a built-in mic that accepts Amazon Alexa voice commands.

 WiiM and Apple AirPlay/AirPlay 2

-I'm an Apple user, but for me the lack of AirPlay support in the Ultra and Amp Pro isn't a big deal.
-The sound quality and response time are noticeably better when you stream using the WiiM Home app.
+I'm an Apple user, but for me the lack of AirPlay support in their other components isn't a big deal.
+The sound quality and response time are noticeably better when you stream using the WiiM Home app or the Connect feature in Spotify, TIDAL, and Qobuz.

 The WiiM Home app gives you access to your favorite music, powerful multi-room control, and more.